February 1, 2013

 Ann's readers can share the love.
 Last week, Pat shared links to three great free valentine designs in her blog.
 This week, I have another one I've been working on.
 Actually, two.

-This valentine heart is another of Ann's free designs.
+This valentine heart is another of Ann's designs.
 I particularly liked it because of the scalloped edge.

 I removed the center design and added my own text-Be Mine-in an elegant script.
 You can do the same with Catalog Xpress and Alphabet Xpress.